-In response, the Attorneys General of Nevada, Illinois and Virginia – the three states to have recently ratified the ERA – filed a lawsuit in the U.S. District Court for the District of Columbia on January 30, 2020 against Ferriero, the archivist of the United States.
+In response, the Attorneys General of Nevada, Illinois. and Virginia – the three states to have recently ratified the ERA – filed a lawsuit in the U.S. District Court for the District of Columbia on January 30, 2020 against Ferriero, the archivist of the United States.
 The suit seeks to compel the archivist to carry out his statutory duty of recognizing the complete and final adoption of the Equal Rights Amendment.

-In early May 2020, the Trump Administration asked the court to dismiss the case, saying that ratification is not an issue to be decided by the courts.
+In early May 2020, the Trump administration asked the court to dismiss the case, saying that ratification is not an issue to be decided by the courts.

 The conservative states’ lawsuit was withdrawn and the parties, with the addition of Nebraska and Tennessee, intervened in the U.S. District Court for the District of Columbia case.
-By late Fall, 2020, all motions had been dealt with by the court and all briefs submitted, including several from conservative women’s organization opposing the ERA making absurd claims.
+By late Fall, 2020, all motions had been dealt with by the court, and all briefs submitted, including several from conservative women’s organizations opposing the ERA making absurd claims.
 Many more briefs from a wide range of women’s rights, civil rights, and prominent constitutional lawyers in support were filed.
 A motion for Summary Judgement was made and a ruling by the court is expected in early 2021.